-When a node is selected, the toolbar below the editor tree shows the available options for generating code.
+When a node is selected, the toolbar below the editor tree also shows the available options for generating code.
+The Edit Node option is located at the top left of the window.

 The Editor Tools window is also an important tool when working with the Form Editor.
-For more information, see "Editor Tools in the Form Editor" on page 61.
+For more information, see "Editor Tools in the Form Editor" on page 67.